GuidesCustomer research

 It takes time for any major changes to take effect.
 Still, take care to measure the impact of your research over time.
 Reaching out to members of your focus group after implementing changes or running a large-scale survey can give you insight into how customers are receiving the updates that you've made.

-There's room for continuous improvement in any customer research plan, so don't set it and forget it.
+There's room for in any customer research plan, so don't set it and forget it.
 Regular check-ins with your customer base will ensure that you keep customers happy and that your business keeps growing.

 Use customer research plans to illuminate opportunities